 PROXIMA

-A multi-part science fiction saga created with generative AI
+A multi-part science fiction story created with generative AI

-Each installment showcases the capabilities of AI at that moment in time—from early text and image generation to fully animated interactive experiences.
+Each installment showcases the capabilities of AI at that moment in time— from early days DALL-E to current day.

 202X